 What is the Law School Admissions Test (LSAT)?

-- The Law School Admissions Test is a half day exam required of all future law students prior to applying to law school.
+- The Law School Admissions Test is a half day exam required by most law schools

 - The LSAT is the best predictor of success during the first-year of law school.